seanwatters/rgp/README.md

 ### HMAC

 `Hmac` mode provides backward secrecy, and can enable forward secrecy when the HMAC key is kept secret, if only the content key is compromised.
-Includes an iterator to make "ratcheting" logic easier to implement.
+Includes an iterator to make ratcheting logic easier to implement.

 #### Steps